Likuliku Lagoon Resort

 The culinary experience at Likuliku presents exquisite flavors of the Pacific Rim delivered by new Executive Chef Ihaka Peri and his team.
 "Fijiana" Restaurant is the centerpiece, with views over the Lagoon, gardens and pool, offering intimate spaces for couples to savour the sights, sounds and tastes of their unique surroundings.
 The cuisine is clean, fresh and creative, showcasing the finest local produce with emphasis on local seafood, lush tropical fruits, premium products and the diversity of cultures that have shaped Fiji and the South Pacific.
 The dining concept is daily-changing in a mini-Degustation style for lunch and dinner, combined with a variety of themed evenings showcasing local and cultural elements.

 The Garden Beachfront and Beachfront Bures offers a secluded haven of relaxation and privacy, only a few steps from the beach and crystal clear Lagoon.
 The 18 Deluxe Beachfront Bures sit right on the beachfront, featuring a secluded rear courtyard, outdoor shower, spacious deck, daybed retreat and personal plunge pool.
-The split-level design optimises the spectacular views over the Lagoon and traditional designs, natural materials and unique, stylish pieces reflect the beauty and history of the South Pacific.
+The split-level design s the spectacular views over the Lagoon and traditional designs, natural materials and unique, stylish pieces reflect the beauty and history of the South Pacific.
 For the ultimate luxury, the ten private, exclusive and beautiful Over-Water Bures are Fiji's first and only and stand above the turquoise lagoon.

 Children are not permitted to come and stay at Likuliku as it has not been designed with children in mind.

-The 'Fjijana' restaurant is the centrepiece of Likuliku's culinary crown, using the best local and seasonal produce with Pacific Island flair.
+The 'Fjijana' restaurant is the centerpiece of Likuliku's culinary crown, using the best local and seasonal produce with Pacific Island flair.
 Please note that room service is unavailable at the resort.